Athulya-77/Project/README.md

 # Project
-A simple website with HTML,CSS,JS.
+A simple website with HTML,CSS,JS. and Bootstrap.